 Start Adding Healthy Ingredients to Every Dish

 The change to your diet must be gradual, and it can start at the level of ingredients.
 For example, cauliflower is a healthier alternative to potatoes.
 Therefore, you can replace them, or at least make a mix of both the next time you are making mashed potatoes.
 You can also enrich almost every meal with superfoods, such as chia seeds or spirulina.
 This will allow you to improve your nutrition and discover new flavours and recipes.

 Stop Eating Fried Foods

 Steaming and roasting should become your new favourite cooking methods.
-Frying does not only reduce the nutritional value of any product, it saturates your foods with unhealthy fats.
+Frying does not only reduce the nutritional value of any product, but it also saturates your foods with unhealthy fats.
 Any fried dish has a healthier alternative that you can try, and both steaming and roasting can enhance the natural flavour of the ingredient.

 “Water Down” Your Drinks

-People often forget how unhealthy alcohol is from the nutritional perspective.
+People often forget how unhealthy alcohol is from a nutritional perspective.
 However, not drinking at all is a challenge for many, especially if you are a regular visitor at bars or must attend many parties for work.
 You can make these outings healthier (and actually safer) by drinking a glass of water after every glass of alcohol.
 This will keep you hydrated, which can reduce the symptoms of toxic poisoning (hangover) and reduce your intake of calories.